BDC Hamburger Icon

 Follow these tips for balancing the giver and taker leadership styles:

-Find a “matching” balance.
+Find a “matching” balance

-• Change your mindset.
-Zoom out from your perspective to consider how your thinking, decision-making and leadership style affect those around you.
+• Change your mindset: Zoom out from your perspective to consider how your thinking, decision-making and leadership style affect those around you.
 How do your decisions align with the overall goals of your department and the broader organization?
 While a willingness to help others underpins collaboration and teamwork, organizational structures tend to promote takers.

-Don’t overgive.
+Don’t overgive

-Givers who exclusively put the needs of others before their own tend to become overwhelmed, causing them to neglect their own responsibilities and setting themselves up for burnout.
-Instead of accommodating every single need of others, givers need to set boundaries.
-For example, they can select certain people to help or set fixed mentoring times for new employees.
+Givers who exclusively put the needs of others before their own tend to become overwhelmed; this behavior causes them to neglect their own responsibilities and sets themselves up for burnout.
+[Read related: 10 Ways to Prevent Employee Burnout]

-Be strategic about who you choose to help, advised Akira Hirai, founder and CEO of Cayenne Consulting.
+Be strategic about who you choose to help, advised Akira Hirai, founder and former CEO of Cayenne Consulting.
 Be there for those who genuinely need your help while advancing the goals of the team and the company.
 Consider wisely before electing to help people who are primarily takers; their main goal is to advance their own interests, which ultimately won’t benefit the growth of the team or the company.

-Follow the five-minute rule.
+Follow the five-minute rule

-In Knowledge at Wharton, Grant explained that givers are usually at the top and the bottom of the corporate ladder, with matchers and takers in the middle.
+In the journal Knowledge at Wharton, Grant explained that givers are usually at the top and the bottom of the corporate ladder, with matchers and takers in the middle.
 However, the difference between the bottom and the top has nothing to do with competency or hard work.

 Purely zero-sum situations rarely pay off for the giver, he said, but most scenarios are more nuanced.
 The payoff for the giver often happens over time and may not be immediately clear.
 The five-minute rule lets you immediately assess the payoff for assisting someone while protecting your time and energy.
 The rule states that you should always be willing to provide assistance if it will take five minutes or less, regardless of who is asking for help.
 Embracing this mindset encourages others to become givers as well.
 It also makes others more likely to lend a hand when you need help.

-Don’t be afraid to ask for help.
+Don’t be afraid to ask for help

-Even if you’re in a leadership role, you shouldn’t hesitate to ask for help, even from your direct reports.
+Even if you’re in a leadership role, you shouldn’t hesitate to ask for help — even from your direct reports.
 Although it may seem counterintuitive, doing so can have surprising benefits, as Mary Parker Follett’s management theory shows.
 Don’t confine yourself to asking for help from your peers or leadership team.
 When creating a giving culture, everyone needs to know how they contribute to the company’s success.

-According to Grant, one of the best ways to develop strong relationships is by seeking advice, because it gives people a chance to contribute in meaningful and fulfilling ways.
+According to Grant, one of the best ways to develop strong relationships is by seeking advice; it gives people a chance to contribute in meaningful and fulfilling ways.
 For example, if one of your team members is very detail-oriented, ask them to review your work for typos and other errors.
 Your team member gets to shine by contributing to your work, and you benefit from seeking their expertise.

-Stick to your area of expertise.
+Stick to your area of expertise

-When you’re setting your boundaries for the types of tasks you’re willing to assist with, consider setting expectations around when people can come to you for help.
+When you’re setting manageable boundaries for the types of tasks you’re willing to assist with, consider setting expectations around when people can come to you for help.
 If you find yourself overwhelmed with requests for your expertise throughout the workweek, carve out a dedicated time block for tackling all the requests you receive.
 Allocating specific chunks of time during your week to help others protects your own time and evokes greater feelings of appreciation and fulfillment.

 TipBottom line

-Learn how to deal with takers.
+Learn how to deal with takers

 Any organization will have its fair share of givers, matchers and takers.
-However, give judiciously; otherwise, you’ll find yourself at the bottom of the corporate ladder while everyone you helped rises above you.
-When dealing with takers, givers need to become matchers.
-This will keep them from overgiving and help them focus their efforts on other givers and matchers, instead of on takers.
+However, give judiciously — otherwise, you’ll find yourself at the bottom of the corporate ladder while everyone you helped rises above you.

-Don’t become a people pleaser.
+Don’t become a people pleaser

 Givers naturally enjoy giving to others, but this tendency can lead to people pleasing.
 Giving doesn’t mean you always say yes or go out of your way to make everyone like you.
 Leaders must make tough decisions, and you can’t always please everyone.

-Give back.
+Give back

 Promoting giving behavior at your business serves two purposes: